ReubenMichaelJacob/reubenmichaeljacob.github.io/README.md

-# Reuben Jacob's Portfolio
+# My Portfolio

-This is my personal portfolio website, built to showcase my projects, skills, and resume.
+This is my personal portfolio website, built to showcase my projects, and skills, along with my resume.

 ## Technologies Used
 JavaScript, HTML/CSS, Git, and GitHub Pages